ABOUT GEOFF D'EON

 Communications Committee Chair of Screen Nova Scotia 2015-2016.
 Geoff is currently

-the President of the Halifax Urban Folk Festival, and a member of The Academy of
+the Chair of the Halifax Urban Folk Festival, and a member of The Academy of

 Canadian Cinema and Television.
 During the summer months, he can most often be found on sailboats.